National Burn Awareness Day 2019

-- 625 children a month require admission to an NHS Burns Service following a burn or scald injury
+- 590 children a month require admission to an NHS Burns Service following a severe burn or scald injury?

-- 4,867 children under 5 were so badly burnt they were admitted to a NHS specialist burns service in 2017, that's 13 toddlers every day
+- 4,609 children under 5 were so badly burnt they were admitted to a NHS specialist burns service in 2018 – that’s over 12 toddlers every day?

 - The most common place of injury is the home for children and the elderly.
-For adults, it's the workplace
+For other adults, it’s the workplace?

 1) When filling up the bath, always run the cold water tap before you turn on the hot tap.

 2) If your home does not have them already, installing Thermostatic Mixing Valves (TMVs) will greatly reduce the risk of scalds, as the devices mix water to a safe controlled temperature at the outlet.

 3) Remember to have your TMVs (and all of your plumbing system) regularly serviced.

 4) Upgrade your shower to a model that includes a built-in TMV.

 5) Consider installing low surface temperature radiators or radiator covers if you have particularly vulnerable people within your home.